boost-ext/di/README.md

 This is not an official Boost library yet and there is no guarantee it will ever be!

 ## Introduction
-DI is C++03/C++11 header only library providing compile time, macro free constructor dependency injection functionality.
+Dependency Injection is C++03/C++11 header only library providing compile time, macro free constructor dependency injection functionality.

 ## Hello World